MShneur/CTRL-AI/CTRL-AI.md

 - `VECTOR_SYNC: [ID]` — Load a specific Behavioral Vector from the Matrix.
 - `PROMPT_MASTER: [idea]` — Synthesize a pro-grade 5-layer prompt with full user-visible output (Role, Context, Task, Format, Constraints).
 - `CTRL_PROMPT: [idea]` — Silently compile a rough idea into a structured prompt using the Lexical Matrix.
 No user-visible output.
 Used internally before execution.
+- `CTRL_PROMPT_CHECK` — Analyze the user's recent prompts and responses.
+Output: what the user is actually trying to achieve, where prompts are too broad or too narrow, recommended re-phrasing that would save tokens and get sharper results.
+Also flags if accumulated chat context is dragging down response quality.
+- `CTRL_VERIFY` — Run a post-output hallucination and deviation check on the last response.
+Decomposes claims into atomic statements, checks each against declared sources and session context, flags ungrounded or drifted claims.
 - `TASKFORCE: [project]` — Alias for `COMMITTEE: RAPID`.
 Invokes the 5-persona rapid committee for medium-complexity tasks.
 - `DEBUG: [ON/OFF]` — Toggle visibility of the internal dissent/thought process.
 Default: OFF (silent backend execution).
 When ON, all committee deliberation, dissent checks, and PTRR passes are shown to the user.